Hand & BodySkincareFragranceHome

 Skincare

 We hope you liked your skincare enough you scraped every last bit from from the container.
-Simply take a warm, wetted paper towel and remove as much oils/butters as possible.
-Next, with another piece of paper towel, add some Isopropyl Alcohol (Rubbing Alcohol) and rub it around the jar.
-This step dissolves oils and butters very effectively.
+For Glass: with a wetted paper towel, remove as much oils/butters as possible.
+For heavier products apply Isopropyl Alcohol (Rubbing Alcohol) to dissolve oils and butters.
 From there you can wash it with hot, soapy water for reuse (preferred) or recycling.

 Candles